 The pool area traps the sunshine until late in the afternoon.
 Dipping in and out of the pool was a welcomed treat but also an essential in the warmth.
 As much as I love a city break, and we’ve done our fair share this year, I love nothing more than soaking up the heat with a good book.
 Can you tell?

 Orta is Casa Mae’s restaurant.
-Orta offers a daily special, as well as a seasonal menu overflowing with fresh local produce, transformed by the chefs in the open kitchen.
+Orta offers a daily special, as well as a seasonal menu overflowing with fresh, local produce.
+You can watch the hotel-grown produce transform in the open kitchen.
 We took a gamble with some of the dishes not being familiar to us.

 Whilst red wine is definitely not new to me, oysters were quite new to both of us.
-I’d once tried a delicious champagne butter oyster, which is served warm, but I’d never had a traditional chilled oyster.
-Danny hadn’t tried any form of oyster.
 I have to admit as much as I wanted to like it, wasn’t for me, but to both our surprise Danny enjoyed it!
-The server was so lovely, we’d explained we were pretty much oyster virgins and she welcomed us to pick another dish to start with.
+The server was so lovely, we’d explained we were oyster virgins and she welcomed us to pick another dish to start with.

 The cuttlefish with garlic and chilli was much more up my street.